 Bristol is a historic town located in Bristol county Rhode Island.
 It is located midway between Newport and Providence, RI.
 Bristol has the oldest continuously celebrated Independence Day festivities in the United States with its famous 4th of July parade, carnival, and concerts.
 There are also excellent places to eat and shop along the Waterfront and on Hope Street.
-Bristol has a population of 23,000 and the median home value is $300,400.
-Check out our smart home price tool for a free instant property evaluation for your Bristol home.
+Bristol also has a population of 23,000 Check out our smart home price tool for a free instant property evaluation for your Bristol home.

 Bristol is a quintessential New England waterfront town that seamlessly blends outdoor beauty with cultural pleasures.
 It is a nice place to raise a family because of its excellent school system and recreational areas, such as beautiful Colt State Park, Independence Park, or Coelho Park.
 Colt State Park is a large historic park where you can bicycle, walk, jog, boat, fish, or picnic with family.
 In the summertime, you could also spend a day at the Bristol Town Beach or bike along the East Bay Bike Path.
 Bristol is also home to Roger Williams University.

 Linden Place is a historic house museum in Bristol that was home to the DeWolfs and the Colts, two of the wealthiest slave-trading families in the United States.
 Tour are available to the museum and visitors are welcome to view the gardens, 18th century gazebo, and the Bristol Art Museum in Linden Place’s 19 Century Barn.